Ingrown Hair Cysts: Treatments, Causes & Symptoms

 Cysts rear their ugly head (just kidding, cysts don’t have a head) as a large bump underneath the skin.

 This is a tell-tale sign difference between an ingrown hair and an ingrown hair cyst.
 The ingrown hairs will create smaller bumps with a head where you can sometimes even see the actual hair beneath the surface.
-A cyst will be much larger in size and have no head on them.
-The actual ingrown hair is now far deeper underneath the skin and not accessible to rid yourself.
+A cyst will be much larger and have no head on them.
+This is a sign that the actual ingrown hair is now far deeper underneath the skin and not accessible to rid yourself of.

 These cysts can present themselves anywhere on your body that hair removal is done, most often occurring in the pubic region.

-What if you think it has now graduated to an infected cyst?
+What if you think it has further graduated to an infected cyst?

 What Does An Infected Ingrown Hair Cyst Look Like?